FuzzyMainframes/Awesome-Mainframes/README.md

 * [Hercules Hyperion](https://github.com/hercules-390/hyperion)  The Hyperion version of Hercules is the official development version of the Hercules emulator and contains the latest bleeding edge changes made by Hercules developers to address various bugs that may exist in the production version.
 * [SDL Hercules Hyperion](http://www.softdevlabs.com/hyperion.html) - [(github repo)](https://github.com/SDL-Hercules-390/hyperion) SoftDevLabs (SDL) version of Hercules 4.x
   * [Installing SDL Hyperion](https://geronimo370.nl/s370/hercules-installing/installing-sdl-hyperion/) - Gerrard Wassink's tutorial for compiling and installing SDL Hercules Hyperion on various architectures.
+  * [Build your latest version of Hercules from source - M82](https://www.youtube.com/watch?v=ZJI5v3-zEww&feature=youtu.be) (YOUTUBE) - Video from Moshix demonstrating building the latest version of Hercules from source code.

 ## Hercules GUI Front Ends
 * [Jason](http://ollydbg.de/Jason/index.htm)- *"Jason 1.00 is an integrated graphical frontend to the Hercules S/370, ESA/390 and z/Architecture Emulator.
 What, you haven't heard of Hercules before?
 It's a masterpiece that emulates IBM mainframes, from old good IBM System/360 and up to the modern z Series."*
 * [HercGUI](http://softdevlabs.com/hercgui.html) - *"HercGUI The Hercules graphical user interface for Windows is a standard Windows program that makes using the Hercules emulator much easier and more enjoyable.
-It automatically maintains your Hercules configuration and log files by means of standard Windows dialogs and provides realistic real-time feedback of your virtual mainframe's activity."*
+It automatically maintains your Hercules configuration and log files by means of standard Windows dialogs and provides realistic real-time feedback of your virtual mainframe's activity."*  From Software Development Laboratories.
+* [HercStudio](http://hercstudio.sourceforge.net) - Hercules Studio is a GUI front-end to the Hercules mainframe Emulator on Mac and Linux.
+Written by Jacob Dekel.
 * [MVS Ops](https://mvs.gadsby.me.uk) - A web application that simplifies management of MVS running on Hercules.

 ## TN3270 Terminal Emulators